DevAdvancer/Study-notes-Viewer/src/data/markdown/unstructured-database.md

   - MongoDB uses a journal to recover from unexpected shutdowns.
   - On startup, it applies journaled operations to ensure consistency.

+#### Point-in-Time Recovery (PITR)
+Point-in-Time Recovery allows restoring a database to a specific moment, critical for recovering from logical corruption or accidental data modifications.

+###### How PITR Works in MongoDB:
+1. Oplog-Based Recovery:
+  - The oplog (operations log) is a special capped collection that records all write operations
+  - PITR works by replaying operations from the oplog up to a specific timestamp
+  - The process requires a base backup plus all relevant oplog entries
+2. Implementation Process:
+  - Take a full backup (snapshot or mongodump with --oplog)
+  - Capture and store the oplog entries continuously
+  - During recovery, restore the full backup first
+  - Replay oplog entries up to the desired recovery point
+3. Recovery Granularity:
+  - Recovery is possible to any point within the oplog retention window
+  - Timestamps can be specified with second-level precision
+  - Operations can be replayed selectively if needed

 ###### BEST TO PRACTICE
 - Verify backup integrity before restoring.
 - Perform recovery in a test environment before applying to production.
 - Monitor database after restore for consistency and errors.

+### Backup and Recovery Best Practices
+##### Planning Your Backup Strategy:

+1. Define RPO and RTO Requirements:
+  - Recovery Point Objective: Maximum acceptable data loss
+  - Recovery Time Objective: Maximum acceptable downtime
+  - These metrics will inform your backup frequency and method
+2. Documentation:
+  - Maintain detailed documentation of your backup procedures
+  - Create step-by-step recovery runbooks for different failure scenarios
+  - Document backup schedules, retention policies, and verification processes

+3. Backup Frequency:
+  - High-value, frequently changing data: Consider continuous backup
+  - Medium-value data: Daily backups may be sufficient
+  - Low-value, rarely changing data: Weekly backups might be adequate

+#### Backup Implementation:

+1. Automation:
+  - Script your backups using cron jobs, systemd timers, or orchestration tools
+  - For Atlas, configure automated backup policies
+  - Implement monitoring to verify backup completion and integrity

+2. Storage Considerations:
+  - Follow the 3-2-1 backup rule: 3 copies of data, on 2 different media types, with 1 copy off-site
+  - Use encryption for backups containing sensitive data (AES-256 recommended)
+  - Consider compression to reduce storage costs (especially for BSON dumps)

+3. mongodump Best Practices:
+  - Always use the --oplog option for consistent backups of replica sets
+  - Label backups with timestamps and database names for easy identification
+  - Consider using --archive and compression options for more efficient storage
+  - Run backups against secondary nodes to minimize impact on primary

+4. Filesystem Snapshot Best Practices:
+  - Ensure consistent snapshots by using db.fsyncLock() or journaling
+  - Automate snapshot creation, testing, and rotation
+  - Verify snapshot integrity after creation

+#### Testing and Verification:

+1. Regular Recovery Testing:
+  - Schedule monthly or quarterly recovery drills
+  - Restore to separate testing environments to verify backup integrity
+  - Test different recovery scenarios (full restore, point-in-time, etc.)

+2. Verification Procedures:
+  - Run data integrity checks after test restorations
+  - Verify document counts match the source database
+  - Test application functionality against restored data

+3. Performance Impact Assessment:
+  - Monitor database performance during backups
+  - Schedule backups during low-traffic periods when possible
+  - Consider read-only secondary nodes for backup operations

+#### Monitoring Backup Systems:

+1. Oplog Monitoring:
+  - Ensure oplog size is sufficient for your PITR requirements
+  - Monitor oplog utilization and growth rates
+  - Set alerts for oplog approaching capacity

+2. Storage Monitoring:
+  - Track backup storage growth over time
+  - Set alerts for approaching storage limits
+  - Implement automated cleanup for expired backups

+3. Backup Success Verification:
+  - Implement automated verification of backup completion
+  - Check for backup size consistency between runs
+  - Set up alerts for failed backups or verification issues

 ---
 ##### Contributor Name - Abhirup Kumar